NSV-3: Third International Workshop on Numerical Software Verification.

 The tool contest

 We will propose a very informal and relaxed tool contest during the workshop, partially based on the submitted benchmarks papers.
-Please inform us 3 weeks before the workshop of your intention to participate.
-We encourage tool writers to submit a tool paper, but if not please send us at least 3 weeks before a short description of your tool (in particular properties verified, language for the benchmarks, platform for installation).- The submitted benchmarks (and if possible, an indication of some expected properties) will be available to all on the web page before the workshop day, so that tool authors know what to expect,
+We encourage tool writers to submit a tool paper, but if not please send us at least 3 weeks before a short description of your tool (in particular properties verified, language for the benchmarks, platform for installation).

 Important Dates